Port Hardy: Religion

+Ethnicity

 Filomi Days

 Once a year, Port Hardy holds a celebration in Rotary Park to acknowledge its natural resource based economy.
 The three syllables, fi, lo and mi, stand for "fishing, logging and mining".

 The celebration includes festivities in the park such as activities for children, fundraising concessions, entertainment, beer gardens, bake sales, craft sales, and fireworks.

 A dance for each age group and a parade are also held on Filomi Days weekend- typically the third weekend in July.
 Brookes Laidlaw represents the current Vice Admiral in the annual parade.

 Tourism

 Port Hardy's economy relies greatly on tourism.
 Ferries to Prince Rupert, another popular tourist destination in British Columbia, depart every other day during peak season.

-Tourist traffic in the summer is immense, and hotels and restaurants usually find themselves with no room to accommodate all travellers.
+Tourist traffic increases in the summer months.
+Book hotels and campgrounds in advance.

 Wildlife

 Deer, black bears, bald eagles, squirrels, seals, salmon and many other species of birds and mammals are often spotted along the Quatse Loop Nature Trail or at Storey's Beach which is a short drive from town.
 Humpback whales can occasionally been seen surfacing in the bay.
 Port Hardy has many wildlife charters, fishing charters and places to camp during tourist season.